Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

 Consider a general complex system characterized by a continuous $N$-dimensional state vector $\mathbf{q}$.
-Within the evolution mechanics framework, the dynamics of such a system are captured by three mathematically equivalent formulations of its equations of motion \cite{Ao_2005, Yin_2006, Yuan_2012}:
+Within the framework of evolution mechanics, the dynamics of such a system may be characterized by three mathematically equivalent formulations of its equations of motion \cite{Ao_2005, Yin_2006, Yuan_2012}:

 1. \textbf{Stochastic Differential Equation (SDE)}